 4. Check out Vancouver's waterfront from Canada Place

 Canada Place is one of Vancouver’s iconic landmarks.
-It is situated in the heart of the city offering stunning waterfront vistas to its visitors.
+It is situated in the heart of Vancouver city offering spectacular views of the blue waters to visitors.
 Both an events venue and a place that offers experiences galore, Canada Place is a popular spot for travelers and locals.
-When you arrive at Canada Place, the first thing you will see is its five white sails that have become iconic to the Vancouver waterfront.
+When you arrive at Canada Place, the first thing you will see is its five white sails that have become iconic on the Vancouver waterfront.
 They light up at night, offering the Sails of Light spectacle from sunset to sunrise.
 Other must-try experiences include exploring the Canadian Trail to discover Canada from north to south and east to west, Dream of Canada Exhibit, and Heritage Horns.

 Address: 999 Canada Pl, Vancouver, BC V6C 3T4